PelFritz/PelFritz/README.md

 🔬 About Me

-- 🧠 Enthusiastic about learning new tech.
-Currently expanding my skills to build more usable AI models to drive biological research forward.
+- 🧠 Passionate about learning new technologies to build impactful AI models for biological research.
-- 🧪 Working with breeding companies to help them make sense of genetic variations in silico and transfer this knowledge to fields.
+- 🧪 Collaborating with breeding companies to translate genetic insights into actionable field applications.
-- 📊 Focused on reproducible, data-driven research.
+- 📊 Committed to reproducible, data-driven research.
-- **Aspire to lead a team at a tech giant like Google, focusing on applying bioinformatics and AI to advance plant science.**
+- 🚀 **Aspire to lead a team at a tech giant like Google, focusing on applying bioinformatics and AI to advance plant science.**

 ----